Why Perimenopause Is Not About Your Age

 In the early phases of perimenopause, the biggest change is lower progesterone due to shorter luteal phases and more anovulatory cycles—despite regular periods.

-Lower progesterone contributes to anxiety, breast pain, heart palpitations, night sweats, frequent migraines and crazy, heavy periods.
+Lower progesterone contributes to anxiety, breast pain, heart palpitations, night sweats, frequent migraines and heavy periods.

-At the same time that progesterone drops away, estrogen spikes up to three times normal which contributes to irritable mood, breast pain and heavy periods.
+At the same time that progesterone drops away, oestrogen spikes up to three times normal which contributes to irritable mood, breast pain and heavy periods.

-👉🏽 Tip: High estrogen symptoms stem both from the direct effects of the hormone and from estrogen’s indirect effects on mast cells and histamine.
+High oestrogen symptoms stem both from the direct effects of the hormone and from oestrogen’s indirect effects on mast cells and histamine.

-The fact that perimenopausal symptoms stem largely from losing progesterone, not estrogen, is why progesterone, not estrogen, can be the better treatment.
-Also, just as a little reassurance, it is possible to conceive during perimenopause.
+The fact that perimenopausal symptoms stem largely from losing progesterone, not oestrogen, is why progesterone, not oestrogen, can be more helpful.